-Step 5: Review your Student Aid Report.
+Step 5: Review your SAR.
+(December - April)

 After filing the FAFSA, you will receive a Student Aid Report (SAR).
 Correct any mistakes online by logging into your student aid account.
 Also add additional colleges where you would like your information to be sent.

-Step 6: Compare your award letters.
+Step 6: Compare your SARs and Award letters.
+(December - April)

 Each college's financial aid office then determines what aid it has available to help meet your demonstrated financial need.
 Schools will aim to meet as much of your need as possible but not all schools can afford to meet 100% of your financial need.
 The financial aid office will put together a financial aid package or award letter for you.
 The aid may come in the form of grants, work study, scholarships, and student loans.

 Remember, when your financial aid package arrives, read it over carefully.
 Decide if you want to accept any of or the entire award.
 Pay attention to instructions the school gives you.
 You may have to complete additional paperwork to fully accept the award.
 Accepting your award by the school’s specified deadline will safeguard it.
 However, if you feel that the award does not fully meet your financial needs or your needs have changed due to illness, unemployment or for some other reason, you can try appealing the award.
 Make sure to have documentation that supports your request.
 Many schools will take a second look at your package, if asked.